UK police to issue first 20 fines over Downing Street lockdown parties | Law-Order

 - United Kingdom

-"We will today initially begin to refer 20 fixed penalty notices to be issued for breaches of Covid-19 regulations," the Metropolitan Police said in a statement.
-The fines would technically be issued by the ACRO Criminal Records Office.
-The statement immediately reignited anger that had threatened to depose Johnson earlier this year, when members of his own party began calling for him to quit and public trust in his leadership plummeted.
+POLL RATINGS "We will today initially begin to refer 20 fixed penalty notices to be issued for breaches of COVID-19 regulations," the Metropolitan Police said in a statement.

+Fixed penalty notices are issued to people deemed to have broken COVID-19 rules - as well as for some motoring offences and anti-social behaviour.
+The penalty for participating in a gathering of more than 15 people is an 800 pound ($1,050) fine.
+The police statement immediately reignited opposition anger.

-"Boris Johnson's Downing Street has been found guilty of breaking the law," said Angela Rayner, deputy leader of the opposition Labour Party.
+"Boris Johnson's Downing Street has been found guilty of breaking the law," said Angela Rayner, deputy leader of the Labour Party.
 "The culture is set from the very top.
-The buck stops with the Prime Minister, who spent months lying to the British public, which is why he has got to go."
+The buck stops with the prime minister, who spent months lying to the British public, which is why he has got to go."

-Johnson's office did not immediately comment.
-Revelations of the gatherings, many of which took place when people could not attend funerals or say farewell to loved ones dying in hospital due to strict COVID-19 lockdown rules, were first reported in late 2021.

-At that time, Johnson said all the rules were followed, though he later apologised to parliament for attending one event, which he said he thought was work related, and then to Queen Elizabeth for another at which staff partied on the eve of her husband's funeral.
-Fixed penalty notices are issued to people deemed to have broken COVID-19 rules.
-The penalty for participating in a gathering of more than 15 people is an 800 pound ($1,048) fine.
+Johnson's office said that once police had concluded their investigation, the full findings of an internal inquiry would be released, and the prime minister will make a further statement.
+"The prime minister has apologised to the house (parliament)already.
+He has said sorry for the things we did not get right, he has said sorry for the way that things have been handled and that mistakes have been made," the spokesman said.

+Polls show his ratings have improved from their lowest point.
+"They've come from being incredibly bad to merely mediocre," Anthony Wells, head of European Political and Social Research at YouGov told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)